 The majority of known cases of COVID-19 have been mild, according to data presented during a webinar delivered by the CDC's Clinician Access and Communication Activity (COCA) team.
 The World Health Organization (WHO) reported only 8% of pregnant women had serious disease, compared to 20% of the general population.
-We don’t have exact numbers of how many people have been infected because many people with mild infections have not been tested.

 Symptoms during pregnancy are similar to those in the general public and can range from mild to severe.
 Symptoms of COVID-19 infection can include:

 Symptoms typically appear within 2 to 14 days after infection.
 According to CDC, if you develop any of the following symptoms – trouble breathing; persistent pain or pressure in the chest; new confusion or inability to arouse; bluish lips or face – seek medical attention immediately.